Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Using the mouseknow how to point and click with your mouse to run programs, pick from a menu, and highlight text (or how to use keyboard shortcuts to do the same)1.1.4–1.1.6, 1.3.1, 1.4.1–1.4.2,

-Handling filesknow how to create, open, save, close, rename, copy, move, and delete files and folders (directories) using a directory browser (Windows: My Computer or just Computer; Mac: Finder; Linux: Nautilus, Thunar, or Dolphin, etc) or a typed command2.3
+Handling filesknow how to create, open, save, close, rename, copy, move, and delete files and folders (directories) using a directory browser (Windows: File Explorer, My Computer, or just Computer; Mac: Finder; Linux: Nautilus, Thunar, Dolphin, etc) or a typed command2.3

 Handling charactersknow where to find all 95 of the printable (ASCII) characters on your keyboard, plus accents and symbols, if you need them3.2.1.2